EUTHANASIA DEFINED

 ABUSE – EVEN WITH ‘SAFEGUARDS’

-Aeuthanasia-a-recipe-for-abuses a NZ Herald editorial put it – “devising a robust euthanasia regime, complete with adequate safeguards, seems hardly feasible.[4]
+As a NZ Herald editorial put it – “devising a robust euthanasia regime, complete with adequate safeguards, seems hardly feasible.”[4]
 The potential for abuse and flouting of procedural safeguards is a strong argument against legalisation.
 An overseas study found that 32 percent of all assisted deaths in the Flemish region of Belgium are done without explicit request.[5]
 The legal requirement to report euthanasia has not been fully complied with in countries that allow euthanasia either.
 The terminally ill and those suffering great pain from incurable illnesses are often vulnerable.
 And not all families, whose interests are at stake, are wholly unselfish and loving.
 There is a risk that assisted suicide may be abused in the sense that vulnerable people may be persuaded that they want to die or that they ought to want to die.[6]

 Anyone advocating for euthanasia or assisted suicide should have to answer this question: How many wrongful deaths are they prepared to risk if these practices are introduced in New Zealand?
 What is the number?
 What is the acceptable error rate, where error means wrongful death?